|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

-The City of Boston began studying water supplies in 1825 and decided to bring water from Long Pond in Framington.
+The Jamaica Pond system only served a small number of customers in the city (about 1,500), leaving most residents to rely on wells.
+The City of Boston began studying water supplies in 1825 and after a long effort decided to bring water from Long Pond in Framington, which was renamed Cochituate.
 This system began service on October 24, 1848 and operated until 1951.

 The City of Charlestown built a water system in the early 1860s that became part of the Boston water supply when that city was annexed in 1870

-In 1878, the mainstream of the Sudbury River was diverted via the Sudbury Aqueduct to the Chestnut Hill Reservoir.
+In 1878, the main stream of the Sudbury River was diverted via the Sudbury Aqueduct to the Chestnut Hill Reservoir.
 Between 1875 and 1898, seven major reservoirs were constructed in the Upper Sudbury River Watershed.
-The Sudbury and Cochituate Aqueducts were designed to operate by gravity to fill the Chestnut Hill and Brookline Reservoirs, both of which are at Elevation 134.
+The Sudbury and Cochituate Aqueducts were designed to operate by gravity to fill the Chestnut Hill and Brookline Reservoirs, both of which are at 134 feet elevation.
 The Cochituate and Sudbury Aqueducts were interconnected at Chestnut Hill.

 Created in 1895, built the Wachusett Dam and Reservoir that was completed in 1908 and supplied water to Boston and 18 other cities and towns in the district.